Worried about someone's mental health

 This page can help you if you are worried that a friend, relative or loved one needs help for their mental health.
 It suggests what you can do and where to go to get help and support.
 It can be helpful for all mental health conditions but gives particular information on helping someone who is experiencing symptoms of psychosis.

-- Changes in behaviour may mean your relative is developing a mental illness.
+- Changes in behaviour may mean an individual is developing a mental illness.
 These changes might be sudden, or develop over time.

 - You can try to help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).